 The layoff shall be done in reverse seniority/continuous service by general functional area and job classification (e.g., last in, first out).

 Employees shall be recalled to the position to which they were laid off.

 Notice of recall shall be made by registered mail to the last known address of the Employee.
 Upon receipt of the notice, an Employee shall have forty-eight (48) hours to reply to the recall notice and five (5) working days to commence employment.
 At least two (2) attempts will be made to contact the Employee by telephone and email.

 During the layoff period, the Employer will maintain Employee Health and Wellness benefits, paying both the Employer and Employee portion of contributions.
-However, with regard to the long term disability plan, this benefit will only be maintained if the Employee pays the premium, in order to preserve the non-taxable status of the benefit, and may not be extended beyond one hundred and eighty (180) calendar days as allowable by the LTD plan.
-The layoff period is not pensionale service, and no pension contributions will be made.
+However, with regard to the long-term disability plan, this benefit will only be maintained if the Employee pays the premium in order to preserve the non-taxable status of the benefit and may not be extended beyond one hundred and eighty (180) calendar days as allowable by the LTD plan.
+The layoff period is not pensionable service, and no pension contributions will be made.

 This Article shall apply to Permanent and Sessional positions.

-Position Abolishment occurs when the Employer eliminates a Position occupied by a Permanent or Sessional Employee which it does not intend to re-establish in the forseeable future.
+Position Abolishment occurs when the Employer eliminates a Position occupied by a Permanent or Sessional Employee which it does not intend to re-establish in the foreseeable future.

 Upon request by the Union, the Employer will meet to discuss available comparable positions as outlined in Clause 12B.08 and 12B.09.
 Such request will be made in writing to Employee Services.

 The parties agree that the Employer shall engage a sequential process when it determines that any position abolishment is necessary.
 The sequential process shall be as follows: